Dewy skin, shiny hair, radiant glow - the dream. Rosehip is good for that - or so they say.

 In animal studies, oral administration of rosehip oil showed that it “significantly ameliorated the high levels of blood glucose compared with the control group.”
 It also reduced triglyceride levels and demonstrated antihyperglycemic and antihyperlipidemic effects.

 What is rose hip good for?
-It’s good to lower blood sugar levels, treat diabetic symptoms, and even protect the liver.
+It’s good to lower blood sugar levels and even support the liver.
 A dietary supplement of rosehip oil benefits liver function by aiding in the hepatic lipogenic program.

 Rosehip oil benefits the immune system with its remarkably high Vitamin C content; it’s up to 50 times higher than the one in lemons.
-Animal studies show that the extract or powder form has immunomodulatory effects helping fight infections.
+Animal studies show that the extract or powder form may have immunomodulatory effects helping fight infections.

 What is rose hip good for?
 It’s good to feed and strengthen the immune system’s fighter cells (T-cells and phagocytes) with that Vitamin C.